Scott Mayfield: Early life

-Mayfield was born on October 14, 1992, in St. Louis, Missouri, to parents Jane and Andy.
+Mayfield was born on October 14, 1992, in St. Louis, to parents Jane and Andy.
 He is the middle child of three siblings between older brother Patrick and younger sister Sarah.
 His parents met while attending the University of Northern Colorado; his father later attended law school at the University of Denver.
 Due to his parents' background in Colorado, he grew up rooting for the Denver Broncos.
 Mayfield learned how to skate while growing up in Webster Groves, Missouri.

 Playing career

 Growing up in Missouri, Mayfield played three years of junior varsity ice hockey at Webster Groves High School.
 While competing with the 18U AAA St. Louis Amateur Blues, Mayfield won the overall skills competition of a 2009 national tournament.
 As such, he was invited to a United States junior team development camp, where he was named the top defenseman and invited to play in the 2009 Ivan Hlinka Memorial Tournament.
-Following the tournament, Mayfield began to garner attention from hockey scouts and he was drafted by the Indiana Ice of the United States Hockey League (USHL).
+Following the tournament, Mayfield began to garner attention from scouts and he was drafted by the Indiana Ice of the United States Hockey League (USHL).
 He was later traded to the Youngstown Phantoms and subsequently became the youngest player in the league.
 Prior to starting his USHL career, Mayfield committed to play for the University of Denver Pioneers which compete in the Western Collegiate Hockey Association (WCHA).

 Upon joining the Phantoms for his rookie season, Mayfield struggled to match the speed of the game but eventually tallied 22 points and 145 penalty minutes through 59 games.
 During the 2010–11 season, Mayfield was invited to participate in the NHL Research, Development and Orientation Camp and played for Team USA at the 2010 World Junior A Challenge.
 He tallied one assists and four penalty minutes throughout the tournament to help them win a gold medal.
 As a result of his defensive plays, Mayfield was named to the All-Tournament team and the MVP.
 In his final season with the Phantoms, Mayfield was also elected to the 2010–11 USHL Eastern Conference All-Star team.

 Collegiate

 Following his final USHL season, Mayfield earned a final ranking of 24th amongst North American skaters from the NHL Central Scouting Bureau.
-As such, he was invited to participate in the 2011 NHL Draft Combine where he placed in the top 10 in eight events including the Vertec test and Hand Eye Coordination test.
-Mayfield was eventually selected in the second round, 34th overall, by the New York Islanders in the 2011 NHL Entry Draft.
+As such, he was invited to participate in the 2011 NHL draft combine where he placed in the top 10 in eight events including the Vertec test and Hand Eye Coordination test.
+Mayfield was eventually selected in the second round, 34th overall, by the New York Islanders in the 2011 NHL entry draft.

 Mayfield played two seasons for the Denver Pioneers, tallying 29 points through 81 games.
-He also helped the Pioneers make two NCAA tournament appearances and was selected for the NCAA All-Academic team in 2013.
-He concluded his collegiate career by signing a three-year entry-level contract with the Islanders on April 5 and subsequently joined their American Hockey League affiliate, the Bridgeport Sound Tigers, on an Amateur Tryout Contract.
+He helped the Pioneers make two NCAA tournament appearances and was selected for the NCAA All-Academic team in 2013.
+He concluded his collegiate career by signing a three-year, entry-level contract with the Islanders on April 5, and subsequently joined their American Hockey League (AHL) affiliate, the Bridgeport Sound Tigers, on an amateur tryout (ATO) contract.